rmurphey/mulberry/README.md

 # Running the tests

+Note that if you've been following along, you have not installed the libraries to do testing.
+Run `bundle install` to install the test/development libraries necessary for testing.

-To run the tests, simply run `rake` from the root of the repository.
+To run the tests, run `rake` from the root of the repository.

 You can also run individual suites:

     rake spec             # run the ruby tests rake evergreen:run    # run the javascript tests